Owner Carolyn Snyder, Enrolled Agent

 Amanda began her tax-prep career in 2011 – completing an Income Tax course and taking a seasonal position with Snyder Tax Service.
 Around the same time, Amanda also worked as the Greater Ladysmith Area Chamber of Commerce’s Membership Coordinator.
 Due the growth of Snyder Tax Service and a greater need of her skills, she left the Membership Coordinator position to fulfill bigger roles at Snyder Tax Service.
 Amanda hopes to complete the process of becoming an Enrolled Agent very soon.

 In her rare free time, Amanda loves learning, reading, and spending time with her nephew and niece – Owen and Rhylin.
-She is also very excited to begin a new chapter in her life – as she is married to her husband, Jason, had her first child – Kinsley, and the family is expecting their first son – Grayson – yet this year.
+She is also very excited about a new chapter in her life – as she is married to her husband, Jason, had their daughter – Kinsley, had their son – Grayson, and gained two step-daughters – Alexia and Briella.

 Kristine Snyder, Payroll Specialist / Office Manager: